dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-xroad/README.md

-XRoad SOAP Client to query Estonia National Patient Registry for Patient Demographics and optionally write query results in a CSV file with header names reflect the Estonian property names in the SOAP messages.
+XRoad SOAP Client to query Estonia National Patient Registry for Patient Demographics and optionally write query results in a CSV file with header names reflecting the Estonian property names in the SOAP messages.

 Technically a response message may contain multiple patient records, which is reflected by the first field "#", specifying the index of the patient record in the response message contained by that CSV row: "1" marks the